HQ-12: Development

 HQ-12 prototypes, known as the KS-1 before being incorporated into the PLA service, were developed in the early 1980s.
 The developer was the state-owned Jiangnan Space Industry, also known as Base 061.
 The first successful test-firing of the missile prototype was conducted in 1989, and the development was concluded in 1994.
 Before its completion, the missile was showcased at Paris Airshow in 1991.
 It was showcased again at the Zhuhai Airshow in 1998.
 However, none of these showcases resulted in mass production due to the lack of People's Liberation Army (PLA) orders and foreign interests.

 The development of the improved variant KS-1A was concluded in the late 1990s, and the finished product was presented in 2001 by China Precision Machinery Import-Export Corporation.
 The new system included a cross-country chassis and a new multifunction radar.
 In 2005, Malaysia signed a memorandum of understanding to purchase KS-1A.
 Testing of the KS-1A was also undertaken by the Chinese PLA, and the system with new military designation HQ-12 was showcased at the 80th-anniversary exhibition of the PLA, indicating its military service.
 In 2009, the HQ-12 participated in the parade celebrating the 60th anniversary of China.

-The KS-1A and improved variants were eventually exported to Myanmar, Turkmenistan, and Thailand.
-In 2016, the HQ-22, the further development of the HQ-12 system was revealed at Airshow China 2016.
+The KS-1A and improved variants were eventually exported to Myanmar, Turkmenistan and Thailand.
+2016, the HQ-22, the further development of the HQ-12 system was revealed at Airshow China 2016.